the-turing-way/the-turing-way/book/website/reproducible-research/vcs/vcs-workflow.md

 ---
 name: main-branch
 alt: >
-  A line of circles, with an arrow pointing from the left ot the right, connecting the circles.
+  A line of circles, with an arrow pointing from the left to the right, connecting the circles.
   The circles represent different snapshot of a file, they are added sequentially.
   An arrow going from the last circle to several cirles on the left represents the possiblitiy to return to a paste state of the file.
 ---